 Q: OK, I’m sold.
 Now what?

-A: In 2015, the deal came out in late April, and a lot of resorts sold out immediately.
+A: In 2016, the deal came out in late April, and a lot of resorts sold out almost immediately.

 Q: I already have a reservation just like that!
 Will Disney automatically convert it to the deal?

 If you already have a reservation, to get the deal if/when it is offered you have to try to change your reservation online, or call and change your current reservation, or make a new free dining reservation online and then call when that’s set to cancel your old reservation.